 - Defended the nation’s third-largest telecommunications company in a criminal investigation conducted by Southern District of New York U.S. Attorney’s Office and achieved a declination of prosecution.

-- Served as FCPA counsel for first non-US compliance monitor in connection with one of the largest ever FCPA resolutions.
+- Served as FCPA counsel for first non-US compliance monitor for Siemens in connection with one of the largest ever FCPA resolutions.

 - Represented the Audit Committee of a $2 billion hospital chain against allegations of financial misrepresentations.
 Convinced the SEC and U.S. Attorney’s Office not to take any enforcement actions against client.